digital-asset/daml/docs/source/daml/intro/7_Composing.rst

 DAML projects
 -------------

 DAML is organized in projects, packages and modules.
 A DAML project is specified using a single ``daml.yaml`` file, and compiles into a package in DAML's intermediate language, or bytecode equivalent, DAML-LF.
 Each DAML file within a project becomes a DAML module, which is a bit like a namespace.
-Each DAML project has a source root specified in the ``source`` parameter inthe project's ``daml.yaml`` file.
+Each DAML project has a source root specified in the ``source`` parameter in the project's ``daml.yaml`` file.
 The package will include all modules specified in ``*.daml`` files beneath that source directory.

 You can start a new project with a skeleton structure using ``daml new project_name`` in the terminal.
 A minimal project would contain just a ``daml.yaml`` file and an empty directory of source files.